MatDaniel/SchiffscheVersenky/README.md

    also, there might be a present in this (just kidding,.. or am i ?)

 Q: "How to start the server"\
-A: Open a terminal (whatever you use on windows, for example cmd.exe), finde the executable and give it "s" as an argument,\
+A: Open a terminal (whatever you use on windows, for example cmd.exe), find the executable and give it "s" as an argument,\
    you and also give it optionally a port number behing that, that the server should bind to, note: the port has to be open.

 Q: "Can i play this online with my friends?"\